Placements

 Candidates are responsible for securing their own AFEs and are encouraged to pursue unfamiliar educational roles for their AFE placements, by exploring education beyond the role of a traditional classroom teacher, working with youth or adults in a different capacity.
 TCs could have a school-based AFE in a school they have NOT had a practicum placement in, and it would need to be in a division different from their program enrollment. (i.e., an I/S student does an AFE placement in a P/J setting).

 Candidates can select an AFE from the many AFE opportunities posted on InPlace.
 These opportunities provide a range of unique and diverse experiences, offered by many of our community partners across the province.
-Candidates can also find their own AFE placement.
+Candidates can also submit their own AFE placement details for review by the Teacher Education Office using the Self-Placement form on InPlace.
 Some AFE opportunities can be paid.
-If it is a volunteer experience, we must have an affiliation placement agreement with the agency prior to the start of the placement.
+If it is an unpaid experience, there must be a placement agreement established between Western University and the AFE agency prior to the start of the placement.
+We are unable to publish a list of pre-approved organizations as those agreements are confidential documents.

-- All AFE hours must be completed by the end of AFE block in Term 3 (mid-August).
+All AFE hours must be completed and verified by the end of AFE block in Term 3 (August 14, 2026).
+Hours completed beyond this date put teacher candidates at risk of not graduating on time.

-There may be opportunities for Teacher Candidates to begin AFE during Term 2 (January); however there are restrictions that the candidate must be aware of:
+There are limited opportunities for TCs to begin their AFE starting in Term 2 (January 5, 2026); however there are restrictions that the candidate must be aware of:

 AFE Examples: Schools and School Boards

-If a candidate chooses to set up an AFE at a school it must happen outside of the practicum block and the AFE schedule cannot interfere with the candidate’s course schedule (onsite or online).
+If a candidate chooses to set up an AFE at a school, the placement must happen outside of the practicum block, and the AFE schedule cannot interfere with the candidate’s course schedule (onsite or online).
 AFEs in school settings can support the candidate's deeper understanding of education by working in the school in a different capacity.
 We encourage candidates to find school-based AFEs such as:

 - special education rooms or resource centres with learning support teachers